mtgto/Unrar.swift/README.md

 ## License

-Swift parts of this software is released under the MIT License, see `LICENSE.txt` .
+Swift parts of this software is released under the MIT License, see [LICENSE.txt](LICENSE.txt).

 C++ library has different license.
-See `Sources/Cunrar/readme.txt` .
+See [Sources/Cunrar/readme.txt](Sources/Cunrar/readme.txt).